-Africa is the second-largest and second-most populous continent, home to approximately 1.4 billion people as of 2021, representing about 18% of the global population.
+Africa is the second-largest and second-most populous continent, comprising 20% of Earth's land and housing roughly 18% of the global population (approximately 1.4 billion in 2021).
 It has the youngest population of all continents.
-Despite being the least wealthy continent per capita, Africa's recent economic growth, young population, and abundant natural resources position it as a significant player in the global economy.
-Factors such as geography, climate, corruption, colonialism, the Cold War, and neocolonialism have been cited as contributing to its relative lack of wealth.
+While it's the least wealthy continent per capita, its significant economic expansion, youthful population, and abundant natural resources position it as a crucial player in the global market.
+Factors such as geography, climate, corruption, colonialism, the Cold War, and neocolonialism have been identified as contributing to its relative lack of wealth.

 In 1922, the record for the highest-ever recorded temperature, in Libya, was 58 °C (136 °F).